What are children doing at 3-4 years?

 - is clumsy – for example, trips over a lot when walking or running

-- has trouble drawing shapes – for example, a circle or square
+- has trouble drawing shapes like circles or squares

 - has difficulty dressing themselves or using the toilet.

-See a child health professional if at any age your child experiences a noticeable and consistent loss of skills they had before.
+See a child health professional if you notice that your child has lost skills they once had.

 Languages other than English